Cristina Alicea (She/Her)

 Producing Artistic Director

 Cristina has been Producing Artistic Director of Vermont Stage since 2011.
 During her tenure, she has shifted Vermont Stage's programming to focus on the production of contemporary theatre.
 By highlighting present-day stories, Vermont Stage creates world-class theatre experiences for Vermont audiences while starting meaningful conversations with our community about important issues of the day.
 As a director, favorite Vermont Stage credits include The Pitmen Painters by Lee Hall, the world premieres of Doublewide by Stephen Spotswood and The Quarry by Greg Pierce, The Clean House by Sarah Ruhl, Venus In Fur by David Ives, Vanya and Sonia and Masha and Spike by Christopher Durang, Dancing Lessons by Mark St. Germain, The Mountaintop by Katori Hall, and The Call by Tanya Barfield.
-Prior to her arrival in Burlington, she has had the pleasure of working with Woolly Mammoth Theatre Company, The Ensemble Studio Theatre, The Culture Project, University of Vermont, Emerson Stage, and Cincinnati Playhouse in the Park, among others.
-Cristina was a finalist for a Denham fellowship given by the Society of Directors and Choreographers and is a member of the Lincoln Center Theater Directors Lab.
-Cristina has a Bachelor of Arts in Theatre from George Mason University.
+Prior to her arrival in Burlington, Cristina worked as Assistant to the Managing Director at Woolly Mammoth Theatre Company and 10 years as a freelance director working with many gifted producing companies, both large and small.
+Cristina was a finalist for a Denham fellowship given by the SDC and is a member of the Lincoln Center Theater Directors Lab.
+BA Theatre, George Mason University.

 Shoshannah Boray (She/Her)